transcend-io/terraform-provider-transcend/docs/resources/data_silo.md

 ### Adding a Data Point Plugin

 Sometimes when you connect a data silo, you don't know what data is inside that silo, and want Transcend to try to classify the data for you.
-This is called discovery and classification scanning, and can be performed by certain integrations such as Salesforce, Amazon S3/Dynamodb, Mongodb, Snowflake, and more.
+This is called data point discovery, and can be performed by certain integrations such as Salesforce, Amazon S3/Dynamodb, Mongodb, Snowflake, and more.

 To do so, add the `disco_class_scan_config` block inside any data silo that supports data point discovery like so: